How was the Plan Developed?

 Gathering in groups increases the risk of viral transmission.
 As NOVA resumes on-campus work, all are asked to continue to use remote-meeting technology tools whenever possible.
 If it is necessary to conduct a meeting in person, the number of attendees should be limited so that those present can sit a minimum of six feet apart with all participants wearing face coverings.
 Others can join the meeting remotely, if necessary.

-NOVA anticipates very limited travel through the end of the fall semester, with some easing of these restrictions in the spring of 2021.
+NOVA anticipates very limited travel, with some easing of these restrictions in the spring of 2021.
 Individuals who travel outside Virginia, whether personally or professionally, have been advised since spring 2020 that – depending upon conditions in the area to which they traveled – they may be required to self-isolate or self-quarantine for 14 days upon return.

 The public health mitigation strategies of physical distancing, health and hygiene practices, and the use of personal protective equipment remain the safest and most sensible way of resuming activities.
 Additional information about these strategies is located in the Return to NOVA Plan on pages 7-8.